samjones00/docs/docs/_documentation/NetCore.md

 #### [Web App Examples](https://github.com/NetCoreWebApps/LiveDemos#live-demos)

 To illustrate the various features available we've developed a number of Web Apps examples to showcase the different kind of Apps that can easily be developed.
 The source code for each app is available from [github.com/NetCoreWebApps](https://github.com/NetCoreWebApps).
-Each app runs the same unmodified [Web App Binary](https://github.com/NetCoreWebApps/Web) that's also used in the WebAppStarter project above.
+Each app runs the same unmodified [Web App Binary](https://github.com/ServiceStack/Web) that's also used in the Bare Web App project above.

 You can quickly get started by creating a Web App from the project template: